tustin2121/James_Somerton_Transcripts/_videos/QxRveV0x2-o.md

 <compare>
 <james {% include timecode %}>

-But… Japan has certain laws, such as what time of night a queer-centric show can <ins>actually</ins> be aired on TV.
+<mark>But… Japan has certain laws, such as what time of night a queer-centric show can <ins>actually</ins> be aired on TV.
 This show was slated for an earlier timeslot in the night because its<sup>[sic: it's]</sup> first a foremost a sports anime.
 In order for the quiet part to be as loud as the creator wanted, it would have <del>have to air much later at night</del><ins>to have had a much later timeslot</ins> than the network wanted.
 Probably not reach as wide an audience because of it, and definitely not have the same amount of advertising behind it.
-What the creator did with presenting an obviously gay story while still appeasing the censorship regulations was… just an all round masterclass in network trolling.
+What the creator did with presenting an obviously gay story while still appeasing the censorship regulations was… just an all round masterclass in network trolling.</mark>

 </james>
 <comment>

+Covered by Todd in the Shadows (https://youtu.be/A6_LW1PkmnY&t=2900) and Hbomberguy (https://youtu.be/yDp3cB5fHXQ&t=6773s).
+[Here's a more comprehensive overview of the topic as well](https://saotome-michi.tumblr.com/post/153430309719/yuri-on-ice-anime-ratings-and-censorship)
+Basically, *Yuri on Ice* was broadcast late at night, between 1 and 3 am, which is typical for shinya anime (anime marketed towards adults and teenagers).
+Also, Japan's constitution prohibits censorship, and their law against obscenity is mostly applied to video pornography, and certainly not to men kissing in anime.
+And though Japan does have a ratings system, it's mostly used for movies and video games, not TV.
+In addition, anime with canonical gay relationships, such as *No. 6* (2011), have aired on major Japanese television networks before.
+[It is, however, possible for networks to pressure creators into removing certain content, or for creators to self-censor in an attempt to appeal to the network or audience.](https://saotome-michi.tumblr.com/post/169641478729/hi-well-i-think-they-might-have-changed-the)

 </comment>
 </compare>